-The Reconsideration Panel will receive all documents concerning the Review that were available to the initial EERP as well as the institution's initial Response and its submission for re-evaluation.
+The Reconsideration Panel will receive all documents concerning the Review that were available to the initial EERP as well as the institution's initial Response and its submission for reevaluation.
 No additional material will be available to or be considered by the Panel.
-The Panel will make one of the following evaluations to the Board:
+The Panel will provide one of the following evaluations to the applicant and the Board:

-- That the Board's original recommendation of denial be affirmed
+That the Board's original recommendation of denial be affirmed

+OR

-OR - That the Board's original recommendation of denial be reconsidered.
+That the Board's original recommendation of denial be reconsidered.